41st Siege Battery, Royal Garrison Artillery: Ypres

 The offensive was renewed on 20 September with the Battle of the Menin Road Ridge.
 The new tactics emphasised stepwise attacks, allowing time for the heavy artillery to carry out CB tasks and to destroy concrete emplacements.
 23rd HAG began a 'hurricane' bombardment the day before and continued until 08.40 on Z day, by which time XIV Corps' right-hand division (20th (Light)) had carried out its limited operation.
 The guns then fired a protective barrage as the infantry consolidated their gains.
 23rd HAG next began bombarding concrete dugouts and strongpoints along the Broehmbeek to prepare for the next advance.
 XIV Corps played a minor role in this attack (the Battle of Polygon Wood, 26 September), with 23rd HAG firing a protective 'weaving' barrage across the divisional front, 41st Siege Bty concentrating on Pascal Farm and its outbuildings.
 Major Trechmann went sick on 3 October and Capt H.M.
 Bennett took over command of the battery.
 The Battle of Broodseinde on 4 October saw XIV Corps gain its limited objectives with very little opposition.
 Next day 41st Siege Bty moved Nos 1 and 2 guns forward to a new position at 'Wood 16'.
 The Battle of Poelcappelle on 9 October went well for XIV Corps, but the worsening conditions led to failure further south.
 41st Siege Bty got Nos 3 and 4 guns up to Wood 16 by light railway on 11 October but when the attack was renewed next day (the First Battle of Passchendaele) guns and ammunition across the front were sinking in the mud, bombardments were thin and inaccurate, and CB fire had almost ceased.
 41st Siege Bty tried to get Nos 3 and 4 guns forward to 'Iron Cross Corner' on the Steenbeek, but 'both got hopelessly ditched in shell holes'.
 They were not ready for action until 25 October.
-23rd HAG was ordered to lay on a 48-hour bombardment for the next attack (the Second Battle of Passchendaele on 26 October) from wherever the guns happened to be, but the infantry struggling through the mud failed to take their objectives.Farndale, pp. 205–12, Maps 27–31.23rd HAG War Diary, October 1917–May 1918, TNA file WO 95/469/3.
+23rd HAG was ordered to lay on a 48-hour bombardment for the next attack (the Second Battle of Passchendaele on 26 October) from wherever the guns happened to be, but the infantry struggling through the mud failed to take their objectives.